 Within year 7 (and year 8 from September 2020) a weekly literacy lesson is taught with the intention to increase their understanding of tier 2 vocabulary.
 Within year 8 Careers advice and guidance is given to enable them to select their chosen options to commence a foundation year 9, for their opted subjects.

 The reformed GCSEs (or equivalent) have presented a greater challenge to students.
-The greater content and challenge has been met by starting to develop the essential skills required for the KS4 courses across Y9.
-The introduction of this foundation year enables option subjects to be taught more interestingly and widely and not to an exam paper.
-Due to the breadth of the subjects taught in year 7 and 8 students benefit from focusing on these subjects at year 9.
 As a school we see the importance of students understanding their position in a global community so to support them we facilitate the vast majority of students completing a GCSE in one of four languages, Spanish, Italian, French and German.
 The ability to speak a language for the future employability of our students is a key consideration in this decision.
 However, for those where this is not an appropriate option the global context remains being promoted by the completion of a BTEC in travel and tourism, to continue to increase their cultural capital.
-Within year 9 students alongside computer science study iDEA(developing digital enterprise and employability skills) to help maximise life chances as digital technology is a growth industry in the Greater Manchester area.
+In Year 10 students continue to study Computer Science to help maximise life chances as digital technology is a growth industry in the Greater Manchester area.

 PSCHE is delivered on a rolling programme across the years once a week.
 Immersion days also happen twice a year where aspects of this curriculum can be further investigated in depth.
 The programme spirals in nature with core themes taught in every year group and increasing in demand based on age appropriate topics.
 The topics have been chosen for the national and local context and includes areas which are relevant to Rochdale and building skills that will equip them for their future.
 At the heart of this is ensuring that our pupils are able to manage their own wellbeing and support others in theirs.
 As such, we include units on study skills and exam readiness to support our pupils.
 This is delivered by form tutors who also deliver a form time programme across the week including aspects of literacy, reading and oracy skills.

-The new Year 7 have a Nurture class that have core lessons with one teacher (Primary trained) and join their year group for selected foundation subjects (Maths, English and Science) they are integrated, with support, to experience lessons with their peers.
-This has been extended to a Year 8 Nurture group that joins the rest of the year group for a few more lessons this year (e.g. Maths) and have different teachers for core subjects.
-At KS4 students who would struggle to access a main-stream curriculum have the opportunity to follow an alternative pathway to either gain ASDAN qualifications or Level 1 or 2 Horticulture.
+The new Year 7 have a Nurture class that have core lessons with one teacher (Primary trained) and join their year group for selected foundation subjects where they are integrated, with support, to experience lessons with their peers.
+The Year 8 Nurture group joins the rest of the year group for a few more lessons (e.g. Maths) and have different teachers for core subjects.
+At KS4 students who would struggle to access a main-stream curriculum have the opportunity to follow an alternative pathway to either gain ASDAN qualifications.

 We believe that our curriculum gives children real opportunities to develop key social skills, to understand the difference between right and wrong, to explore their own personality, show respect, celebrate difference and diversity and understand the values that underpin a democratic society.